HussamGoda/belly-button-challenge/README.md

 	- A JASON Source File called "samples.json".
 This file includes data for this assignment.
 D3 library is used to read the data through a URL provided in the instructions.

 	- A folder called "static"...inside which a folder called "js" is included.
 Insider "js" a javaScript Source File called "app.js" is included. file "app.js" contains the code to address the requirments of this challenge.

-Please be adviced that the code for creating the gauge plots (the bouns) is included in "app.js", as well.
+Please be advised that the code for creating the gauge plots (the bouns) is included in "app.js", as well.

+Link to Page is: https://hussamgoda.github.io/belly-button-challenge/